Revisiting the Poor Man's Majoranas: The Spin-Exchange Induced Spillover Effect: Theoretical QD Arrays

-To mitigate this spillover effect, we herein demonstrate a mechanism for partial protection (stability) of the proximal PMM, arising from the competition between the direct exchange coupling $J$ and a multi-terminal environment defined by $\Gamma_{\alpha}=\delta_{\alpha L}\Gamma+\eta$ ($\alpha=L(R)$ for the left (right) QD).
-This result finds a parallel in analyses of non-Hermitian two-site Kitaev chains \cite{NonHermitian1}.
+To mitigate this spillover effect, we herein demonstrate a mechanism for partial dissipative spectral stabilization of the proximal PMM, which we call by \textquotedblleft environmentally induced protection\textquotedblright{} with its genesis in the competition between the direct exchange coupling $J$ and a multi-terminal environment defined by $\Gamma_{\alpha}=\delta_{\alpha L}\Gamma+\eta.$ This result finds a parallel in analyses of non-Hermitian two-site Kitaev chains \cite{NonHermitian1}.
 We first consider the case of a $J$-dependent coupling at $\mu_{L}=0$ (red curves).
-As evidenced in Fig. \ref{Fig:Fig.4}, partial protection (PMM stability) is manifested as plateaus in the spectral functions, where ${\cal {A}}_{\gamma_{L1}}(0)$ remains finite while ${\cal {A}}_{\gamma_{R1}}(0)$ is suppressed to zero, particularly within the interval $-1\lesssim J\lesssim+1$ (gray shaded regions).
+As evidenced in Fig. \ref{Fig:Fig.4}, partial dissipative spectral stabilization (PMM stability) is manifested as plateaus in the spectral functions, where ${\cal {A}}_{\gamma_{L1}}(0)$ remains finite while ${\cal {A}}_{\gamma_{R1}}(0)$ is suppressed to zero, particularly within the interval $-1\lesssim J\lesssim+1$ (gray shaded regions) (or $-8{\mu eV}\lesssim J\lesssim+8{\mu eV}$ in realistic units).
 This spectral stability indicates a complete suppression of the PMM spillover from the left to the right QD for $|J|\lesssim1$.
 Notably, this behavior is largely independent of the quantum statistics, as both fermionic and bosonic cases exhibit close agreement {[}Figs.\ref{Fig:Fig.4}(c)-(d){]}.
 Conversely, for a $\mu_{L}$-dependent tuning at $J=0$ (blue curves), the environmental coupling is insufficient to prevent spillover.
 A finite spectral weight ${\cal {A}}_{\gamma_{R1}}(0)$ emerges upon even slight deviation from $\mu_{L}=0$, as shown across all panels of Fig. \ref{Fig:Fig.4}.

 Finally, upon reconfiguring the system to a symmetric coupling regime $\Gamma_{\alpha}=\eta$ (with parameters in arbitrary units), as shown in Fig. \ref{Fig:Fig.5}, the PMM stability is entirely eradicated, irrespective of the statistical nature of $S$ and $\mu_{L}$ amplitude.